syncfusion-content/maui-docs/MAUI/ComboBox/Header-and-Footer.md

 control: SfComboBox
 documentation: ug
 ---

 # Header and Footer in .NET MAUI ComboBox (SfComboBox)

-## Header and Footer in .NET MAUI SfComboBox

 You can provide header and footer views in the dropdown in [`SfComboBox`] by enabling the [`ShowDropDownHeaderView`] and the [`ShowDropDownFooterView`] properties.